DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{% /tab %}}
 {{% tab "Code Hotspots" %}}

-View [Code Hotspots][5] to identify lines of code related to performance issues.
-The values on the left side represent the time spent in that method call during the selected span.
+View [Code Hotspots][1] to identify lines of code related to performance issues.
+The values on the left side represent the time spent in each method call during the selected span.

 {{< img src="profiler/code_hotspots_tab.png" alt="Code Hotspots tab showing time spent in each method for a selected span" style="width:90%;">}}

+[1]: /profiler/connected_traces_and_profiles/

 {{% /tab %}}
 {{% tab "Span Links (Beta)" %}}